bittermandel/molnett-lb/README.md

 at your option.

-For clarity, "your" refers to Embark or any other licensee/user of the contribution.
+For clarity, "your" refers to Molnett or any other licensee/user of the contribution.